HjalmarrSv/seq2seq-models/README.md

 Masking (layer or not) can be used to avoid training on empty positions.
 See: seq2seqTF2.x_embedding, seq2seqTF2.x_set_weights.ipynb.

 # Training loop
 A simple loop to get through large amounts of data.
 All data still in RAM, but feed in smaller pieces to GPU.
+In TF 2.11 (and possibly earlier) you hace to clear gpu memory after every run (model.fit), otherwise every run will accumulate in gpu memory, resulting in oom.
+Using keras.backend.clear_session() works, but you have to call it after every run, or it will not work.
+All these clearing the weights out of the gpu adds up to a lot of time.
+Better not loop the training in this way, by calling model.fit multiple times.
 See: seq2seqTF2.x_training_loop.ipynb